Glasgow wears its heart on a slightly grungy, but very endearing sleeve.

 About the writer

 Julietta Henderson is a Melbourne-based travel writer and author.
 Originally planning to visit London for six months, she ended up staying for ten years and now divides her time between her home in Australia and several months of the year in the UK, Italy, and France.
 Julietta has travelled extensively through Europe, North America, Indonesia, New Zealand, Australia, and Russia, and believes the keys to a great travel experience are an open heart, an open mind, and an open-ended ticket.
-Her first novel — The Funny Thing About Norman Foreman — is now available in bookstores.
+Her first two novels — The Funny Thing About Norman Foreman and Sincerely, Me — are now available in bookstores.